 Above: the extended music rest that I added, with a leather surface

-This is our previous main project – a Steinway concert grand, a full rebuilding.
+This is another recent large project completed in 2017- a Steinway concert grand, a full rebuilding.
 Here are a few photos of this project:

 Detail of the lettering on the plate